-STANDARD TITLE GENERAL DISCLOSURE PAGE (OR LINK) EXTERNAL ASSURANCE DISCLOSURE Strategy GRI 102: 102-14 CEO Message - CEO Message General Disclosures 2016 102-15 Factors affecting our market, including impacts and risks, are summarized within Mosaic's 2020 10-K, pgs.
-30-43. - Key impacts, risks, and opportunities Key opportunities are discussed in our 2020 CDP Climate Change Response, pg.
-15, and 2020 10-K. Ethics and Ir ntegrity GRI 102: General 102-16 PDF pg.
+STANDARD TITLE GENERAL DISCLOSURE PAGE (OR LINK) EXTERNAL ASSURANCE DISCLOSURE Strategy GRI 102: 102-14 CEO Message - CEO Message General Disclosures 2016 102-15 Factors affecting our market, including impacts and risks, are summarized within Mosaic's 2021 10-K, pgs.
+21-34. - Key impacts, risks, and opportunities Key opportunities are discussed in our 2021 CDP Climate Change Response, pg.
+15, and 2021 10-K. Ethics and In tegrity GRI 102: General 102-16 PDF pg.
 21 - Organization's values, principles, standards and norms of behavior such as codes of conduct and codes of ethics Disclosures 2016 102-17 PDF pg.
-21 - Mechanisms for advice and concerns about ethics Governance GRI 102: 102-18 Proxy Statement, pg.
-20 - Governance structure of the organization General Disclosures 2016 102-20 Environmental, Health, Safety and Sustainable Development Committee Charter, pg.
+21 - Mechanisms for advice and concerns about ethics Governance GRI 102: 102-18 Proxy Statement, pgs.
+19-20 - Governance structure of the organization General Disclosures 2016 102-20 Environmental, Health, Safety and Sustainable Development Committee Charter, pg.
 2 and PDF pg.
-22 Whether the organization has an executive-level position with responsibility for economic, environmental and social topics, and whether post holder report directly to the highest governance body 102-21 Communications with the Board of Directors Policy - Process for consultation between stakeholders and the Board of Directors 102-22 Proxy Statement, pgs.
+22 Whether the organization has an executive-level position with responsibility for economic, environmental and social topics, and whether post holder reports directly to the highest governance body 102-21 Communications with the Board of Directors Policy - Process for consultation between stakeholders and the Board of Directors 102-22 Proxy Statement, pgs.
 21-24 - Composition of Board of Directors and its committees 102-23 Gregory L. Ebel is the chair of our Board of Directors.
 He is an independent director and not an executive officer of the company.
-This information is accurate as of December 31, 2020.
-Chair of highest governance body Proxy Statement, pg.
-13 102-24 Proxy Statement, pg.
+This information is accurate as of December 31, 2021.
+Proxy Statement, pg.
+24 Chair of highest governance body 102-24 Proxy Statement, pg.
 17 - Nomination and selection processes for the Board of Directors and its committees 102-25 Proxy Statement, pg.
-26 - Processes for the Board of Directors to avoid conflicts of interest 102-28 Proxy Statement, pg.
-25 - Processes for evaluating the Board's performance 102-29 Proxy Statement, pg.
-20 - The Board's role in identification and management of impacts, risks and opportunities 102-31 2020 CDP Climate Change Response - Frequency of the Board's review of economic, environmental and social impacts, risks, and opportunities 102-33 Communications with the Board of Directors Policy - Process for communicating critical concerns to the Board of Directors 102-35 Proxy Statement, pg.
+26 - Processes for the Board of Directors to avoid conflicts of interes 102-28 Proxy Statement, pg.
+25 = Processes for evaluating the Board's performance 102-29 Proxy Statement, pg.
+20 - The Board's role in identification and management of impacts, risks and opportunities 102-31 2021 CDP Climate Change Response - Frequency of the Board's review of economic, environmental and social impacts, risks, and opportunities 102-33 Proxy Statement, pgs.
+25-26 - Process for communicating critical concerns to the Board of Directors 102-35 Proxy Statement, pgs.
 27-28 - Compensation policies for the Board and Senior Leadership Team 102-37 Communications with the Board of Directors Policy - Process for considering stakeholder views on compensation policies